2000030 - Advanced Principles of Toxicology

 About the Course

-We have brought together nine leading toxicology experts into one course to provide you with a unique opportunity to learn from some of the best toxicologists in the industry.
-They will take you through essential principles of toxicological hazard and risk assessment, supported by case studies and practical exercises that will allow you to apply concepts to your work assignments.
+We have brought together leading toxicology experts into one course to provide you with a unique opportunity to learn from some of the best toxicologists in the industry.
+They will take you through essential principles of toxicological hazard and risk assessment, supported by case studies and practical exercises that allow you to apply concepts to your work assignments.